Find Affordable College Courses

 139 Yearly Graduations

 The 13th most popular school in the country for teaching students with disabilities majors who are seeking their master's degree is Ball State University.
 Each year, around 21,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,628 per year, while in-state graduate students, on average, pay $9,482 per year.
-The teaching students with disabilities program at Ball State University awarded 139 master's degrees during the 2020-2021 school year.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 90% were women.
+The average in-state tuition for full-time undergraduates is $8,688 per year, while in-state graduate students, on average, pay $9,922 per year.
+During the most recent year for which we have data, 139 people received their master's degree in teaching students with disabilities from Ball State.
+Of these students, 92% were women and 20% were members of underrepresented racial-ethnic groups.

 #13